 The Office of Institutional Equity and Diversity’s Increasing Cultural Competence Initiative aims to provide a common framework and resources to assist faculty in providing not only a stellar educational experience for their students but also one of inclusivity and understanding.
 The Study Abroad Office encourages all program directors to take advantage of this opportunity in order to be well equipped to teach cultural competence to program participants, which is an important aspect of running a highly successful study abroad program.

 First Aid Mental Health and Safety

 Study abroad program directors often support students facing physical and mental health issues while on-site.
-This training will provide an overview of basic first aid skills, such as familiarity with epi-pens and inhalers, talking students through panic attacks, and starting tough conversations with students.
-Attendees can also bring scenarios they encountered in the past for feedback from Study Abroad, Student Health, and Counseling Center staff.
-The aim of the session is to increase confidence when managing common health issues on-site; this is not a first responder certification training and there are no medically-related expectations for program directors.
+This training provides an overview of basic first aid skills, such as familiarity with epi-pens and inhalers, talking students through panic attacks, and starting tough conversations with students.
+This session was offered in Spring 2019 and was recorded for future viewing.
+See faculty/staff training materials available with NC State login.